Have you ever seen weekly status updates pass for actual project visibility?

 How to Bring your Project Visibility to the Next Level?

 Every project is a complicated system of its own, with its specific dependencies, requirements, documentation, approval processes, and more.
-As a project manager, usually, you are juggling with several projects simultaneously, meaning you are overloaded with information that sometimes no one else has.
+As a project manager, usually, you are juggling several projects simultaneously, meaning you are overloaded with information that sometimes no one else has.

 However, the struggle should not be to communicate faster but to manage your projects in a smarter way.
 While back in the day, project managers often took an intermediary role, nowadays managing a project is more about process optimization, value delivery, and efficiency.
 To be able to refocus your energy in this direction, you first need to create a system that facilitates better project visibility.